 9. In cases involving graduate students in which the student’s academic dean, or designee, calls for an academic disciplinary hearing, the student’s academic dean will inform the student and then refer the case to the Dean of the Graduate School.
 The Dean of the Graduate School will notify the student in writing of the call for a disciplinary hearing and will invite the student to a meeting to discuss the hearing process.
 (See GSRR 5.5.)

-(See also: Graduate Student Rights and Responsibilities, Article 5; or Medical Student Rights and Responsibilities, Article 5.)
+(See General Student Regulation 1.00, Protection of Scholarship and Grades; Spartan Code of Honor Academic Pledge; Graduate Student Rights and Responsibilities, Article 5; or Medical Student Rights and Responsibilities, Article 5.)

 - Academic Council